What kind of fish can i catch from the Jetties?

 1. Two rod & reels

 a.
-Light weight rod/reel/line for fishing surface lures.
+Light weight rod/reel/line for fishing surface lures & bait.

 - REEL: Light weight spinning or bait casting reel